naishtech/platform-agnostic-typescript-template/README.md

 - This template provides configuration for a firebase test server.

 1. First, create a new [Firebase](https://firebase.google.com) project.
-2. Make sure you have configured your signin method(s) on your Firebase project (under the [firebase console](https://console.firebase.google.com) go to Authentication -> Signin-Method)
+2. Make sure you have configured your signin method(s) on your Firebase project (under the [firebase console](https://console.firebase.google.com) go to Authentication -> Signin-Method).
+If you want use Firestore or Storage, make sure you have configured your access rights for them.
 3. Add the project id (found in your Firebase Project Settings) for your test Firebase project under the `test` field in `.firebaserc`: